AndreBL/ip6neigh/README.md

 ## Contributors

-The script is written by Andre L. Suggestions, and additions are welcome.
+The script is written by André L. Suggestions, and additions are welcome.

 ## License